CryptoSignal/Crypto-Signal/README.md

 Be sure you have git installed in your system.

-1. Clone this repo `git clone https://github.com/CryptoSignal/crypto-signal.git`
+1. Clone this repo `git clone https://github.com/ahmetax/Crypto-Signal.git`

-1. Enter to cripto-signal folder `cd crypto-signal`
+2. Enter to cripto-signal folder `cd Crypto-Signal`

-1. Switch to develop branch `git checkout develop`
+3. Switch to develop branch `git checkout newsiiv`

-1. Create a config.yml file and put it into "app" folder.
+4. Create a config.yml file and put it into "app" folder.

-1. Build your own Docker image, for example, `docker build -t dev/crypto-signals:latest .`
+5. Build your own Docker image, for example, `docker build -t dev/crypto-signals:latest .`

-1. For testing and debugging run docker with "-t" option `docker run --rm -ti -v  $PWD/app:/app dev/crypto-signals:latest`
+6. For testing and debugging run docker with "-t" option `docker run --rm -ti -v  $PWD/app:/app dev/crypto-signals:latest`

-1. For production run in daemon mode using "-d" option `docker run --rm -di -v  $PWD/app:/app dev/crypto-signals:latest`
+7. For production run in daemon mode using "-d" option `docker run --rm -di -v  $PWD/app:/app dev/crypto-signals:latest`

+8. If you want to run the script without docker, do the following intesd of items 5, 6, and 7:

+9. python3 -m venv env

+10. source env/bin/activate

+11. pip install --upgrade pip

+12. cd app

+13. pip install -r requirements-step-1.txt

+14. pip install -r requirements-step-2.txt

+15. In order to run: python app.py

+(Note: Give enough permissions to the chart directory and the files in it. )

 ### Configuring config.yml